naikshubham/Predictive-Analytics-in-Python/classification/spill_incidents_analytics/README.md

 - Create new python virtual environment `python -m venv envname`
 - `pip install -r requirements.txt`

 #### Note : Tried to build a first cut solution.
 We can do lot of more fine tunings/enhancements.
-Couldn't do it due to time constraints